Overview

 Programme Structure

-- Pre contact reading demonstrating how evidence based practice is implemented effectively in practice.
+The course will comprise:- Pre contact reading demonstrating how evidence based practice is implemented effectively in practice

 - Three days contact time involving lectures and seminars and interactive, facilitated sessions to discuss the key theoretical and clinical aspects of diagnosis and management.
 Students will contribute to discussion, analysis and application of the theoretical perspectives that underpin practice involving critical evaluation of current research.
 The programme will include sessions on cough, asthma, COPD and bronchiectasis